-Approval of the Second Amendment to the Plan, which (i) increases the number of shares of common stock that the Company may issue under the Plan by 3,300,000 shares, from 17,000,000 shares to 20,300,000 shares, (ii) extends the term of the Plan by changing the final date on which awards may be granted under the Amended Plan from July 28, 2016 to July 28, 2024, (iii) revises the share counting provisions of the plan so that shares withheld to satisfy tax withholding obligations are counted in full against the number of shares available for award under the Plan, (iv) eliminates the minimum vesting periods for Full-Value Awards added in the First Amendment to the Plan, (v) specifies that dividends or dividend equivalents will not be paid to holders of performance awards that are unvested or unearned and that dividends paid with respect to shares of restricted stock that are performance awards will be accrued and paid out only upon vesting of the performance award, and (vi) makes some minor administrative and legal updates, requires the affirmative vote of the holders of a majority of the total number of shares of common stock present in person or by proxy and entitled to vote on the matter.
+Approval of the Second Amendment to the Plan, which (i) increases the number of shares of common stock that the Company may issue under the Plan by 3,300,000 shares, from 17,000,000 shares to 20.300,000 shares, (ii) extends the term of the Plan by changing the final date on which awards may be granted under the Amended Plan from July 28, 2016 to July 28, 2024, (iii) revises the share counting provisions of the plan so that shares withheld to satisfy tax withholding obligations are counted in full against the number of shares available for award under the Plan but awards settled in cash are not counted against the number of shares available for award under the Plan, (iv) eliminates the minimum vesting periods for Full-Value Awards added in the First Amendment to the Plan, (v) specifies that dividends or dividend equivalents will not be paid to holders of performance awards that are unvested or unearned and that dividends paid with respect to shares of restricted stock that are performance awards will be accrued and paid out only upon vesting of the performance award, and (vi) makes some minor administrative and legal updates, requires the affirmative vote of the holders of a majority of the total number of shares of common stock present in person or by proxy and entitled to vote on the matter.
 Unless marked to the contrary, proxies received will be voted FOR approval.
 The Board believes strongly that the approval of the Second Amendment to the Plan is essential to the Company's continued success.
 For the reasons stated above, the stockholders are being asked to approve this Proposal.